bitcoinhodler/glacier-psbt/README.md

 # Process 1: Importing Glacier address to online node

+*Use case: the user has constructed a new Glacier address using the quarantined laptops.*

 ## Discussion

+Newly-created Glacier addresses must be imported into the full node as a watch-only address so that (1) the balance can be displayed; and (2) withdrawal transactions can be constructed in the future.

+If the address is new, we can assume no deposits have been made to this address, and avoid a blockchain rescan.
+If the address is old (user has a new PC with a new Bitcoin Core installation for a years-old address; an heir is attempting to claim their deceased relative's Glacier coins) then a rescan is required, at least back to the date the address was created.

+Fortunately the Glacier instructions have always required the user to print the date on the cold storage information page.

 # Process 2: Constructing an unsigned PSBT using online node

+*Use case: user wishes to withdraw bitcoins from cold storage.*

 ## Discussion

 # Process 3: Signing the PSBT using a quarantined laptop

+*Use case: user has completed Process 2 and needs to sign the PSBT using their paper keys.*

 ## Discussion

 # Process 4: Finalizing and transmitting the signed transaction using online node

+*Use case: user has completed Process 3 and needs to verify and transmit the completely signed transaction.*

 ## Discussion

 # Outstanding Issues and Questions

+# References